-Mr. Loayza is also experienced in construction litigation.
-Prior to joining HFM, he was involved in defending engineers and architects in high-exposure litigation in both State and Federal courts against claims of, among other things, breach of contract, indemnity, negligence, intentional misrepresentation, conversion, and breach of fiduciary duty.
-He is well-versed in topics ranging from delay damages to disgorgement of all compensation paid to unlicensed contractors.
+Prior to joining HFM, he was involved in defending engineers and architects in high-exposure litigation in both State and Federal courts against various claims such as breach of contract, indemnity, negligence, intentional misrepresentation, conversion, and breach of fiduciary duty.
+He is well-versed in key issues such as damages or remedies including disgorgement of all compensation paid to unlicensed contractors.
+Currently, Mr. Loayza is part of the Construction Law practice at HFM which represents owners, general contractors, subcontractors, developers, suppliers, and sureties (among others) in all matters including but not limited to mechanic’s liens and breach of contract via project abandonment.

 Mr. Loayza is originally from the Central Valley of California.
-He is fluent in Spanish, which is often crucial in various employment and construction disputes.
+He is fluent in Spanish, which is often crucial in pre-filing investigations or even in the discovery phase of lawsuits.
 He earned his Bachelor of Arts from the University of California at Berkeley.
-Following his undergrad studies, he worked at the State Capitol for over a year prior to entering law school.
-While working at the Capitol, he was able to gain valuable firsthand experience and knowledge of the bicameral state legislature and the formation of public policy.
+Following his undergraduate studies, he worked at the State Capitol for over a year prior to entering law school.
+While working at the Capitol, he was able to gain valuable firsthand experience and knowledge of the state legislature and the formation of public policy.

 Mr. Loayza graduated from California Western School of Law and earned his Juris Doctor with a concentration in Business Law.
 During law school, he was the Editor-in-Chief of Law Review and interned for the Department of Business Oversight for the State of California.
 His law review article, “The Remote Tippee Dilemma: Resolving Tippee Liability More Than Thirty Years After Dirks v.
 SEC” secured his induction into the National Order of Scribes for “Outstanding Legal Writing.”